top of page

 Accessibility

 American Sign Language (ASL) is the primary language for many North Americans who are deaf.
 ASL is a complex visual sign language encompassing various human motions, including facial expressions, face orientation, and hand pose.
 However, many existing wearable systems lack the capability to track all these types of information, resulting in unsatisfactory performance in ASL translation.
 Therefore, I am currently developing a low-powered acoustic sensor-based wearable system that track the various motions to facilitate communication between hearing and deaf individuals by translating ASL.
-This project empowers deaf individuals to use an ASL translation system in real-world scenarios, enhancing clear communication with those who may not be familiar with sign language.
+This project empowers deaf individuals to use an ASL translation system in real-world scenarios, enhancing communication with those who may not be familiar with sign language.

-ASL Finger Spelling Recognition
+Real-Time ASL Fingerspelling Recognition

 bottom of page